 There can be no guarantee that funds will be available or that the Corporation will allocate funding to develop all of the reserves attributed in the Consolidated Reserves Report.
-Failure to develop those reserves would have a negative impact on the future production and future net revenue estimated by the Corporation's independent qualified reserves evaluators.
+Failure to develop those reserves would have a negative impact on the future production and future net revenue estimated by the Corporation's independent qualified reserves evaluators and could result in negative revisions to reserves.

-Interest and other costs of external funding are not included in the estimates of reserves and future net revenue and would reduce the reserves and future net revenue to some degree depending upon the funding sources utilized.
-The Corporation currently does not anticipate that interest or other funding costs would make the development of any of its properties uneconomic.
+Interest and other costs of external funding are not included in the estimates of reserves and future net revenue set forth herein and would reduce the reserves and future net revenue to some degree depending upon the funding sources utilized.
+The Corporation currently does not anticipate that interest or other funding costs would make the development of any of these properties uneconomic.